Rock Bass vs Green Sunfish – Are They The Same? We Compare

 Mercury Levels

-The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed1.
+The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 1.
 This is especially important for:

 • Pregnant women